AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/integrate-android-sdk.md

 - You must [install the Android SDK](doc:install-android-sdk).
 - Ensure that in your app `build.gradle` file, `applicationId`'s value (in the `defaultConfig` block) matches the app's app ID in AppsFlyer.
 - Get the [AppsFlyer dev key](https://support.appsflyer.com/hc/en-us/articles/207032126#integration-2-integrating-the-sdk).
 It is required to successfully initialize the SDK.
 - The codes in this document are example implementations.
-Make sure to change the `<AF_DEV_KEY>` and other placeholders as needed.
+Make sure to change the `<YOUR_DEV_KEY>` and other placeholders as needed.
 - All the steps in this document are mandatory unless stated otherwise.

 ## Initializing the Android SDK